AxC1271/VLSI-Cell-Library/LogicGates/README.md

 # Logic Gates

 Building from the previous project (CMOS Inverter), this project aims to layout the basic logic gates (NAND, NOR, AND, OR, XOR, XNOR), analyze power consumption, and analyze the propagation delay of each gate using open source tools.
+To see each gate in more detail, view the respective directory, as each will be provided with its own README file.

 ---
 ### 🔧 Tools Used